 PSYC 1214 Adult Development

 An internship (practicum or clinical) in direct service or research is required of all students.
-Students in the professions need not do another internship but must complete their required clinical or practicum in aging.
+Students in majors that have internship requirements need not do another internship but must complete their required clinical or practicum in aging.
 Students in majors not requiring an internship must complete an internship.
-Contact the director of the Gerontology Program to plan for satisfaction of the internship requirement.
+Contact the director of the gerontology certificate to plan for satisfaction of the internship requirement PRIOR to the start of the internship.
 3 credits minimum

 As one of the country's leading Catholic universities, Seton Hall has been developing students in mind, heart and spirit since 1856.
 Home to nearly 10,000 undergraduate and graduate students, Seton Hall is a place that nurtures compassionate leaders who are prepared to make a difference in the world.